jojivk/Deep-Reinforcement-Learning-/MADDPG/README.md

    The approach used to solve this env is [Multi Agent Deep Deterministic Policy Gradients (MADDPG](https://arxiv.org/abs/1706.02275) algorithm.
 Each agent(player is modeled based on [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/pdf/1509.02971.pdf) algorithm.
 They share some info regarding their actions while training, but none is shared when testing.
 In short, the solution uses the DDPG algorithm to optimize learning of two agents controlled based on MADDPG algorithm.
 Please see the architecture for more details

   ## 3.1.
 Modules
-   Tennis.py : The code for training Unity Tennis Env. maddpg_agent.py : The file that holds two DDPG agents and trains them to play the game ddpg_agent.py Holds the class for DDPG networks the primary and target (actor-critic) networks and replay buffer. model.py : The actual MLP for the DDPG Actor and Critic Networks run_model.py : Runs the saved model
+     Tennis.py : The code for training Unity Tennis Env. maddpg_agent.py : The file that holds two DDPG agents and trains them to play the game. ddpg_agent.py Holds the class for DDPG networks the primary and target (actor-critic) networks and replay buffer. model.py : The actual MLP for the DDPG Actor and Critic Networks run_model.py : Runs the saved model

 # 4. How to run
  ## 4.1 Dependencies